tomolimo/hidefields/README.md

 Currently this plugin hides only the ticket category field.

-Installation:
+## Installation:
 - download the archive file
-- copy content of archive into your glpi/plugins/ folder, beware that the plugin folder must be hidefields.
+- copy content of archive into your `glpi/plugins/` folder, beware that the plugin folder must be `hidefields`.
-- go to glpi plugins page to install and activate the newly installed plugin.
+- go to glpi plugins page to install and enable the newly installed plugin.

 There is no configuration to be done, juste enable it and it should be ok.